learn-co-curriculum/dsc-feature-selection-methods/README.md

 #### Wrapper Methods
 Wrapper methods determine the optimal subset of features using different combinations of features to train models and then calculating performance.
-Every subset is used to train models and then evaluated on a test test.
+Every subset is used to train models and then evaluated on a test set.
 As you might imagine, wrapper methods can end up being very computationally intensive, however they are highly effective in determining the optimal subset.
 Because wrapper methods are so time-consuming, it becomes challenging to use them with large feature sets.

 <img src = "./images/wrapper.png">